ilopezfr/digit-classifier-app/README.md

-## Run the Flask app and predict on a new image.
+## Start the server application and predict on a new image.
 Flask allows you to serve an image of a handwritten digit with the server and get a prediction.
+Before starting the server, make sure have a `model.h5` file saved in the `/model` folder.
 ```bash
 python app.py
 ```